IRVLUTD/dynamic-window-frontier-exploration/README.md

 # dynamic-window-frontier-exploration
 This package is developed on top of the existing [explore_lite](https://wiki.ros.org/explore_lite) package.
+It leverages a dynamic window approach to efficiently explore unknown environments by identifying and navigating towards frontiers, while switching between a local and the global windows for improved realworld explolration.
+It also saves the explored map automatically once the exploration stops.

 The following parameters can be configured in the launch file to control the behavior of the exploration algorithm: